Valerie Solanas: Popular culture

 Composer Pauline Oliveros released "To Valerie Solanas and Marilyn Monroe in Recognition of Their Desperation" in 1970.
 In the work, Oliveros seeks to explore how, "Both women seemed to be desperate and caught in the traps of inequality: Monroe needed to be recognized for her talent as an actress.
 Solanas wished to be supported for her own creative work."

 Actress Lili Taylor played Solanas in the film I Shot Andy Warhol (1996), which focused on Solanas's assassination attempt on Warhol (played by Jared Harris).
 Taylor won Special Recognition for Outstanding Performance at the Sundance Film Festival for her role.
 The film's director, Mary Harron, requested permission to use songs by The Velvet Underground but was denied by Lou Reed, who feared that Solanas would be glorified in the film.
-Six years before the film's release, Reed and John Cale included a song about Solanas, "I Believe," on their concept album about Warhol, Songs for Drella (1990).
-In "I Believe," Reed sings, "I believe life's serious enough for retribution...
+Six years before the film's release, Reed and John Cale included a song about Solanas, "I Believe", on their concept album about Warhol, Songs for Drella (1990).
+In "I Believe", Reed sings, "I believe life's serious enough for retribution ...
 I believe being sick is no excuse.
 And I believe I would've pulled the switch on her myself."
 Reed believed Solanas was to blame for Warhol's death from a gallbladder infection twenty years after she shot him.

 Up Your Ass was rediscovered in 1999 and produced in 2000 by George Coates Performance Works in San Francisco.
 The copy Warhol had lost was found in a trunk of lighting equipment owned by Billy Name.
 Coates learned about the rediscovered manuscript while at an exhibition at The Andy Warhol Museum marking the 30th anniversary of the shooting.
 Coates turned the piece into a musical with an all-female cast.
 Coates consulted with Solanas' sister, Judith, while writing the piece, and sought to create a "very funny satirist" out of Solanas, not just showing her as Warhol's attempted assassin.

 Solanas' life has inspired three plays.
 Valerie Shoots Andy (2001), by Carson Kreitzer, starred two actors playing a younger (Heather Grayson) and an older (Lynne McCollough) Solanas.
 Tragedy in Nine Lives (2003), by Karen Houppert, examined the encounter between Solanas and Warhol as a Greek tragedy and starred Juliana Francis as Solanas.
-Most recently, in 2011, Pop!, a musical by Maggie-Kate Coleman and Anna K. Jacobs, focused mainly on Warhol (played by Tom Story).
-Rachel Zampelli played Solanas and sang "Big Gun," described as the "evening's strongest number" by The Washington Post.
+In 2011, Pop!, a musical by Maggie-Kate Coleman and Anna K. Jacobs, focused mainly on Warhol (played by Tom Story).
+Rachel Zampelli played Solanas and sang "Big Gun", described as the "evening's strongest number" by The Washington Post.